 Every lone worker needs to have an individual escalation procedure.
 These are the emergency procedures showing what to do and who to contact in what order if a worker fails to check in and can’t be reached or requests immediate assistance due to physical injury or the threat of violence.

 Want to Try the Ok Alone App?

-Ok Alone is a lone worker solution that uses a worker’s own smartphone to protect their health and safety.
-The lone worker app connects to a cloud-based dashboard that allows a supervisor to monitor the well being of their workers and get a precise GPS location if a worker is in distress.
+Ok Alone is a lone worker monitoring solution that uses a worker’s own smartphone to protect their health and safety.
+The lone worker app connects to a cloud-based dashboard that allows a monitor to oversee the well being of their workers and get a precise real time GPS location if a worker is in distress.

 To find out more about Ok Alone visit us at www.okaloneworker.com or on our About Page or email us at [email protected]